uhasker/getting-things-done-in-next-js/src/chapter4/03-react-effects.md

 Instead you should simply calculate the depending value during rendering (like we discussed in the previous section).

 Similarly, you don't need effects when you want to reset or adjust some state based on a prop change.

+> In fact, these days some guidelines recommend to not use an effect even for fetching data.
+> This is because if you fetch data inside an effect in more complex scenarios, you need to think about cleanup functions, race conditions etc.
+> This why most frameworks that build on top of React (like Next.js) usually provide better data fetching mechanisms than fetching data in effects.